 Data collection is one of the least appreciated but most important services the federal government provides.
 Much of its research focuses on business, economic and financial phenomena, and its data are disseminated at no cost to help U.S. companies, academics, journalists and investors understand what is happening in the economy at large.
 Federal Reserve Economic Data is perhaps the most important source for that information.
 Here’s a primer on this highly regarded resource.
+A financial advisor can help you interpret and take advantage of government economic data.

 What Is FRED?